Mutsuura Station: Lines

 Mutsuura Station is served by the Keikyū Zushi Line and is located 1.3 kilometers from the terminus of the line at Kanazawa-hakkei Station, and 42.2 km from Shinagawa in Tokyo.

 Station layout

 The station consists of two opposed side platforms connected by a footbridge.
-One track is dual gauge.
+One track is dual gauge, to allow moving narrow-gauge rolling stock from the J-TREC factory at Kanazawa-hakkei to the JR Yokosuka Line at Zushi.